Gargaare/Selected_Topic_in_CS/README.md

 4. pip install matplotlib
 5. pip install pandas

-After you install the above libraries, you need to make sure if it's installed well or not.
+After you've installed the above libraries, you need to make sure if it's installed well or not.
 So, to do this, you just need to run these commands:
 1. pip show scikit-learn
 2. pip show numpy
 3. pip show matplotlib